vernette/ipregion/README.md

 - **IPv6 support** added.
 - **Graceful handling of unreachable services** – if a service fails to retrieve an IP, it is simply skipped without causing an error.
 - **Additional services included**: YouTube and Cloudflare CDN.
+- **Support for SOCKS proxy** – allows running the script through a local SOCKS proxy.

 ![image](https://github.com/Davoyan/ipregion/blob/master/test_example.jpg?raw=true)

 ## Features